David Seal, PhD

-- PhD, 1994 - Social Psychology; University of New Mexico, Albuquerque
+- PhD, Social Psychology - University of New Mexico

-- MA, 1989 - Experimental Social Psychology; California State University - Fullerton, CA
+- MA, Experimental Social Psychology - California State University

 Dr. David Seal is a Professor and the Director of Doctoral Programs in the Department of Global Community Health and Behavioral Sciences.
-He further serves as the Director of Research for the Mayor’s Strategic Command to Reduce Murders (City of New Orleans).
 Dr. Seal has extensive experience and expertise with the conduct of social behavioral formative and intervention research within a multicultural community-based participatory framework.
 He has been the P.I. on funded HIV prevention intervention studies with men who have sex with men, young men leaving prison, and delinquent female adolescents.
 He also has conducted a program of funded formative research to explore sexual behavior among at-risk heterosexuals in Syria; the impact of intersecting identifies on risk behavior among racial and ethnic minority men; and emotional and sexual intimacy among gay, lesbian, and heterosexual couples.

 Smith, M.D., Grov, C., Seal, D.W., & McCall, P. (In press).
 A social-cognitive analysis of how young men become involved in male escorting Journal of Sex Research.